River City Relay: The play

 The Saints were on their own 25-yard line looking at second down and 10.
 Quarterback Aaron Brooks passed the ball to the right side of the field to receiver Donté Stallworth, who caught the pass at midfield.
 Stallworth then bounced off a tackle attempt by Jaguars cornerback Fernando Bryant and turned inside and broke two more tackles.
-The clock had already reached zero, and Stallworth pitched the ball to the 34-yard line to Michael Lewis, who ran the ball to the 25-yard line of Jacksonville.
+The clock had already reached zero, and Stallworth pitched the ball to the 34-yard line to Michael Lewis, who ran the ball to the Jaguars' 25-yard line.
 He then turned and pitched the ball to Deuce McAllister, who ran to the Jaguars' 20-yard line.
-McAllister then pitched the ball to the right side of the field to Jerome Pathon, who caught the ball at the 24-yard line of Jacksonville.
+McAllister then pitched the ball to the right side of the field to Jerome Pathon, who caught the ball at the Jaguars' 24-yard line.
 Brooks, who had hustled all the way downfield, then laid a block on the last Jaguars defender and Pathon dove into the end zone.

 There was a lengthy delay while the officials determined that all of the ball transfers (after the pass to Stallworth) were indeed legal laterals.
 All the Saints needed was a John Carney extra point to send the game into overtime.
 Saints head coach Jim Haslett decided not to attempt a two-point conversion to win the game immediately.